 The Environmental Challenges to be addressed

 The path to achieving a zero carbon project requires a combination of solutions.
-The choice of these solutions should be made taking into consideration the site, its configuration and how it integrates with its surroundings.
+The choice of these solutions should be made in consideration of the site, its configuration and how it integrates with its surroundings.

 The key challenges to deliver a carbon-free project are:

 The energy strategy developed by the bidder teams should include the following energy hierarchy: (i) reduce energy demand; (ii) use energy efficiently; (iii) use renewable energy; (iv) use low carbon energy and (v) offset unavoidable greenhouse gas emissions in the local area.
 Efficiency is the highest priority in the design and operation of the buildings and public spaces.
 This means minimizing the amount of energy a building uses for heating, cooling, hot water, lighting, ventilation, electrical services etc. This could possibly be accomplished by using passive building design, energy efficient systems and products, by encouraging retrofitting solutions, and by ensuring that building owners and users can easily monitor and maintain low to zero energy use.
 Fostering the use and supply of clean energy at the site is also key in an effort to push for a low carbon transition in City energy systems.
 Bidder teams should consider measures such as the installation of photovoltaic and solar water heating panels, connection to district energy systems, onsite energy storage and off-site renewable energy purchasing strategies. .